XUPT-SSS/ArVD/README.md

 # Datasets
-Download the corresponding dataset： Link to experimental dataset:：https://drive.google.com/drive/folders/1bJ9auNaIWSaH5SrLy1Xnr9YtNmGO-Ekt,These include D2A, Devign, Reveal, TrVD, ZigZag
+Download the corresponding dataset.
+The link to the experimental dataset is: https://drive.google.com/drive/folders/1bJ9auNaIWSaH5SrLy1Xnr9YtNmGO-Ekt.
+It includes the following datasets: D2A, Devign, Reveal, TrVD, and ZigZag.